 Radiation Therapy

 Coverage includes but is not limited to radiation oncology therapy, dosimetry services, and brachytherapy.
-These services may be subject to prior authorization requirements.
+In network services may be subject to prior authorization requirements.
+Out of network Radiation Therapy is subject to prior authorization.

 Rehabilitative Services and Devices